List of tallest buildings in Istanbul

-The tallest buildings in the city are Metropol Istanbul Tower 1 (70 floors / 280 metres, 301 metres including its twin spires) in the Ataşehir district on the Asian side of the city; and Skyland Istanbul Towers 1 and 2 (2 x 65 floors / 284 metres), located adjacent to Türk Telekom Stadium in the Seyrantepe quarter of the Sarıyer district, on the European side.
-The tallest building in Levent financial district is Istanbul Sapphire (54 floors / 238 metres, 261 metres including its spire).
-The tallest buildings in Istanbul are also among the tallest buildings in Europe.
+The tallest building in the city is the CBRT Tower in the financial center in Ataşehir.
+It is 352 meters high.

 Istanbul's first skyscraper is considered to be the 25-storey Harbiye Orduevi, built in 1968, and standing 90 m tall.
-The first building to surpass 100 meters is the Maya Tower, built in 1992, with a height of 100 m.
+The first building to surpass 100 meters is the Princess Hotel, built in 1990, with a height of 100 m.
 The city saw a major boom in skyscrapers in the 21st century, situated mostly, but not only, in Levent, Maslak and Ataşehir.